AndrewDemski-ad-gmail-com/InvisiLauncher/README.md

 If for any reason text values cannot be expanded, launcher will use default ones specified above and continue with passed script/script+parameters.
 If everything goes well, launcher will exit with exit code of powershell.exe it launched.

+> I think about adding 2nd command line parameter set.
+It should be UNC/URI parameter lading to config file.
+That way it would be possible to manage the action without changing configuration file placed in installdir, I expect it to be ready-only.

 ## error codes
 all problems are reported into Debug Stream.
 I may add file logger if project gets traction